This is a versatile Arduino shield kit, which could be used in a variety of ways, for example:

 This kit is an Arduino shield kit only (additional items are shown in some of the photographs, to illustrate possible applications).
 The kit contains PCB, Arduino headers for connection to an Arduino Uno, Reset button, 4-way headers for plugging in an LPF module, two 10-way headers for plugging in a frequency synthesiser module, necessary components for a QRP power amplifier (around 1/4 Watt on 30m band; varies depending on band), and BNC connector for RF output.

 An Arduino board and additional plug-in modules should be purchased as required for your intended application.
 It is compatible with the QRP Labs LPF kit, QRP Labs Si5351A module kit, QRP Labs OCXO/Si5351A module kit, and QRP Labs relay-switched LPF kit.
-It can also be used with the SKM61 GPS receiver module, and popular AD9850 DDS modules.
+It can also be used with the QLG1 GPS receiver module kit (or others), and popular AD9850 DDS modules.

 This Arduino shield kit is intended for constructors who wish to experiment with writing their own code to control QRP Labs kits and modules.
 QRP Labs does not provide any complete working sketch for any particular project requirement.
 Some example Arduino sketches are provided below.
 Many of these have been submitted by constructors.
 If you have written a sketch for Arduino then please email us with details, and it can be added to this page!